aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

     ValidatorSet will be updated at every epoch change, which is **once every hour**.
 You will only see your node joining the validator set in next epoch.
 Both Validator and fullnode will start syncing once your validator is in the validator set.

-6. Check validator set
+7. Check validator set

     ```
-    aptos node show-validator-set --profile ait2
+    aptos node show-validator-set --profile ait2 | jq -r '.Result.pending_active' | grep <account_address>
     ```

     You should be able to see your validator node in "pending_active" list.
-And when the epoch change happens, the node will be moved into "active_validators" list.
+And when the next epoch change happens, the node will be moved into "active_validators" list.
 This should happen within one hour from the completion of previous step.
 During this time, you might see errors like "No connected AptosNet peers", which is normal.

+    ```
+    aptos node show-validator-set --profile ait2 | jq -r '.Result.active_validators' | grep <account_address>
+    ```

 ## Verify node connections